-The submitted work should have a TITLE PAGE on which the CATEGORY ( memoir, biography, narrative essay or polemic) is specified and a total WORD-COUNT noted.
-Please note that poetry will not be accepted.
+The submitted work should have a TITLE PAGE on which a total WORD-COUNT is noted.
 DO NOT PUT YOUR NAME OR ANY IDENTIFYING MARKS ON THE MANUSCRIPT

 Experienced readers will choose submissions for a longlist from amongst all valid entries.
 The longlist will be considered by a panel of judges drawn from professional writers, editors and publishers.
 The judging panel will then decide a shortlist of 6 submissions from which they will select the winner.
 All decisions made by the judges are final and no correspondence will be entered into.

 All entries submitted during the period specified will be acknowledged by automated email.
-All candidates considered for inclusion on the longlist will be contacted via telephone for a short interview and asked to submit email scans of their ID documents.
-The titles of longlisted submissions will be published on our website on SEPTEMBER 1, 2020.
-The titles of the shortlisted submissions will be published on our website on OCTOBER 15, 2020.
-The winner will be announced on or before NOVEMBER 15, 2020.
+All candidates considered for inclusion in the longlist will be asked to submit email scans of their ID documents.
+Some may be contacted via telephone for further verification.
+The titles of longlisted submissions will be published on our website on or before AUGUST 30, 2022.
+The titles of the shortlisted submissions will be published on our website on or before OCTOBER 30, 2022.
+The winner will be announced on or before NOVEMBER 15, 2022.

 The ZHR Writing Prize for Women will award a cash prize of Rs.100,000 ( One Hundred Thousand Rupees) to the winner of the competition.

 Worldwide copyright of each piece of writing remains with the author but the ZHR Writing Prize for Women will have the unrestricted right to publish the shortlisted submissions on their website and the winning submission in a national newspaper or magazine (print or online) if appropriate.

 SUBMISSION OF ENTRY IMPLIES ACCEPTANCE OF ALL THE RULES